Go to main content

 ---

-Dematerialization of HR Documents: A Performance Lever in 2026
+Dematerialization of HR Documents: a Performance Lever in 2026

-Salary management is not limited to the monthly payslip.
+Salary management is not limited to the monthly pay slip.
 It is part of a broader documentary cycle that includes:

 • Employment contract (permanent, fixed-term, apprenticeship, etc.)